OneID® | News and Events

-A Blueprint for an Open Data Economy
+A blueprint for an Open Data economy - September 2024

 The UK is a world leader in fintech, helped by HM Treasury and the Competition and Markets Authority (CMA) getting us off to an early start with Open Banking, even before the European Commission had fully defined the rules for the related 2nd payment services directive (PSD2).